-Take this test if you want to:
+Take IELTS Academic if you want to:

 IELTS General Training

-- study or train below degree level
+- Train or study below degree level

-- work or undertake work related training in an English-speaking country
+- Work or undertake work-related training in an English-speaking country

-- emigrate to an English-speaking country
+- Emigrate to an English-speaking country